onosproject/onos-config/docs/prerequisites.md

 [Go lint] is required to validate that the Go source code complies with the established style guidelines.

-## Go Dep
-[Go dep] is required to automatically manage package dependencies.
-> If using Ubuntu to do not use "apt-get install go-dep" because this is an
-> obsolete version that will clash with the version on Jenkins

 ## Docker
 [Docker] is required to build the project Docker images and also to compile `*.proto` files into Go source files.